trixi-framework/Trixi.jl/docs/src/differentiable_programming.md

 Note that we create a semidiscretization `semi` at first to determine the state `u0_ode` around which we want to perform the linearization.
 Next, we wrap the RHS evaluation inside a closure and pass that to `ForwardDiff.jacobian`.
-There, we need to make sure that the internal caches are able to store dual numbers from ForwardDiff.jl bu setting `uEltype` appropriately.
+There, we need to make sure that the internal caches are able to store dual numbers from ForwardDiff.jl by setting `uEltype` appropriately.
 A similar approach is used by [`jacobian_ad_forward`](@ref).

 Note that the ideal gas constant does not influence the semidiscrete rate of change of the